ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-3D-Printing-Intro.md

   - [3DS Max](https://www.autodesk.be/nl/products/3ds-max/overview)
   - [Maya](https://www.autodesk.be/nl/products/maya/overview)
   - [Blender](https://www.blender.org/)
-- Card software:
+- CAD software:
   - [Fusion 360](https://www.autodesk.com/products/fusion-360/overview)
   - [Autocad](https://www.autodesk.be/nl/products/autocad/overview)
   - [Inventor](https://www.autodesk.be/nl/products/inventor/overview)

 These software suites let you create and export models.
-These programs are commonly easy to pickup (except for the CAD softwares) but are extremely hard to master!
+All of these programs are easy to pickup (except for the CAD software) but are extremely hard to master!
 There are also many alternatives available, but these are the most common ones.

 *Slicing software:*